 What are the best honeymoon ideas and packages available in Iceland?
 What tour activities are best suited to newly-weds?
 What time of year can you experience the Northern Lights, or visit a magical ice cave?
 Read on to find out all you need to know about the possibilities for your honeymoon in Iceland.

-Lovestruck honeymooners will find no better location to celebrate their recent wedding than Iceland, a land famed for its ethereal landscapes, creative culture and wide range of exciting tour activities.
+Lovestruck honeymooners will find no better location to celebrate their recent wedding than Iceland, a land famed for its ethereal landscapes, a creative culture and a wide range of exciting tour activities.

 Obviously, there are countless travel destinations competing to host such a special time between you, but Iceland tops the board for its uncanny ability to quiet the mind, prioritise what's important and make a lasting connection, both to nature and one another.